People Counting Technologies: A Comprehensive Guide

 Beam counter sensors – also known as infrared beam counters, infrared footfall counters, or IR people counters – consist of receiver and transmitter units installed side by side at the entrances.
 When the transmission signal is blocked due to an object obstruction, a count occurs.

-The verdict: While beam counters are a less expensive option that’s easy to install, the beam range is limited and provides inaccurate results, especially for wider entrances.
+The verdict: While beam counters are a less expensive option that’s easy to install, the beam range is limited and provides inaccurate results, especially for wider entrances or high-traffic areas.

 CCTV People Counting